marchdev-tk/mdmoney/README.md

       * `fixedDouble` - `precision` will be used as an override to `Amount.precision`
       * `flexibleDouble` - `precision` will be used only if length of fractionals will be less than `precision`

+### Known limitations

+  * Max precision is `15`, everything that is beyond this precision will be trimmed due to Decimal's internal inability to work with such precisions.

 ## Examples

 To see usage example navigate to the [Example](example/README.md) section.